ThangKNguyen/EliseAI/README.md

 # EliseAI GTM Lead Enrichment Platform

 A full-stack tool that automates the inbound lead process for sales teams.
 Paste in a lead's basic contact info, and the platform automatically enriches it with real market data, scores it, and generates personalized outreach — replacing 20–30 minutes of manual SDR research with a single click.
+In this demo, it is a **shared** dashboard between all SDRs.
+Each SDR can see who is working on which lead.

 **Presentation video**: https://www.youtube.com/watch?v=rPMZCpOIqjo